-The Division of Cellular Therapeutics and Hematologic Malignancies at the University of Kansas Medical Center has a new one year Blood and Marrow Transplant (BMT) fellowship.
+The Division of Cellular Therapeutics and Hematologic Malignancies at the University of Kansas Medical Center has a one year Blood and Marrow Transplant (BMT) fellowship.
 It is a non-accredited program as there is no board certification in this subspecialty.

-The University of Kansas has a busy and expanding Blood and Marrow Transplant program with dynamic and well-trained experts in the field.
+The University of Kansas Health System has a busy and expanding Blood and Marrow Transplant program with dynamic and well-trained experts in the field.
 It is now the largest program in the region.
 Our nationally recognized program offers a full spectrum of innovative patient-centered treatment options that allow our patients and families to achieve the best possible outcomes.
 In 2010, we became a bone marrow collection site for the National Marrow Donor Program.

 How to apply:

 Applicants must be board certified in Internal Medicine and have completed a Hematology and Oncology fellowship by the beginning of the academic year.
 Please contact the fellowship coordinator Cheryl Jacobson at 913-588-0348 or firstname.lastname@example.org for application details.

 - Three (3) Letters of Recommendation (from supervising physicians most familiar with your professional development)

 - USMLE Step I, Step II, and Step III scores

 - For FMG applicants — copies of ECFMG certificate, VISA, EAD/EAC, etc.